kyx0r/hund/README.md

 - x86-64 + FreeBSD - gcc's only problem is that it does not detect ctrl keys, clang does not detect any keys at all lol
 - aarch64 (Raspberry PI 3) + Arch Linux ARM 64-bit - works just fine
 #### Dependencies & Requirements
-- ncurses
-- gcc (preferably) or clang
+- gcc, clang or musl-gcc
 - GNUMake
-- glibc
+- clib of choice (glibc and musl were tested)
 #### Commands
 Type `?` while in hund for help.
 #### License